paulscherrerinstitute/wica-http/EPICS.md

 | "egu"           |Engineering Units  |

-Note: the metadata property fields are initialised using information returned from the underlying EPICS channel in response to a caget CTRL request.
+Note: the metadata property fields are initialised using information returned from the underlying EPICS channel in response to a caget request for CTRL information.

 ## Wica Channel Value - mapping to EPICS database fields